-If a safety device such as a fuse, a breaker, or an earth leakage breaker frequently actuates, or ON/ OFF switch does not properly work.
+- If a safety device such as a fuse, a breaker or an earth leakage breaker frequently actuates;

+Measure: Do not turn on the main power switch.

+- If the ON/OFF switch does not properly work;

-Measure: Turn off the main power switch
+Measure: Turn off the main power switch.

-• If water leaks from unit.
+- If water leaks from unit;

 Measure: Stop the operation.

+- If the display "